Goli-SF/python_101_humanities/episodes/01_analyze_tabular_data.md

 Can you break down this task into single steps and write the pseudocode for each step?

 :::: hint
-**HINT:** In the new DataFrame, we need more information than just "Artist" and "Number of Works".
+In the new DataFrame, we need more information than just "Artist" and "Number of Works".
 We also need "Gender" and "Nationality" for this task.
 ::::